What is Emotions Anonymous International?

 What are EA meetings like?

-EA meetings is a warm and accepting group setting in which to share experiences without fear of criticism.
+EA meetings are a warm and accepting group setting in which to share experiences without fear of criticism.
 EA members come together in weekly mutual support group meetings for the purpose of anyone to share experiences, feelings, strengths, weaknesses, and hopes with one another working toward recovery from any sort of emotional difficulties.
 Members may have different symptoms, but the underlying emotions are the same or similar.
 Through weekly support meetings, members discover they are not alone in their struggles.
 EA members are of diverse ages, races, economic status, social and educational backgrounds.
 Leadership of meetings rotate and are non-professional volunteers with no mental health training.
 The leader's function is to conduct the meeting, ensuring the layout is followed and there are minimal disruptions.
 They are not an authority of the group or EA.
 There are no fees to participate in or attend a meeting.
-Meetings are either locally in person, face-to-face, or accessible remotely (Phone, Zoom, Skype, etc.) Donations are encouraged per EA's 7th Tradition.
+Meetings are either locally in person (face-to-face) or accessible remotely (Phone, Zoom, Skype, etc.) Donations are encouraged per EA's 7th Tradition.

 Why should you donate to EAI?

 EAI is fully supported by member/group contributions and material purchases.
 The EAI budget includes staff time, office rent, technology (website, email, forums), efforts to build awareness of the EA program, encourage membership, and cover publication cost.
 EAI is a 501(c)3 nonprofit organization and all donations are tax deductible to the full extent of the law.
 To learn more, please visit our Financials page by clicking here.

 The EAI Board of Trustees is made up of EA members from across the world.
 Trustees help EAI develop and approve new literature with input from EA members.
 To learn more, please visit our EAI Board of Trustee Information page by clicking here.